 Mary G. (née Sznaider) Szczesiul, 90, died peacefully, surrounded by family and love, October 22, 2019 at St. Mary Mercy Hospital in Livonia, Michigan.
 Mary was predeceased by her beloved husband of 64 years, Walter John Szczesiul.
 Mary, a first-generation American, was born in Detroit, Michigan, March 9, 1929, daughter of Teofil Sznaider and Mary (née Mistral) Sznaider, both Polish immigrants.
 The third of four daughters, Mary struck her own path in life with characteristic independence.
 She loved the city of her birth and attended the big band shows as often as she could, regularly skipping class in high school to see Duke Ellington, Benny Goodman, Jimmy Dorsey, and others.
 Despite her father’s objections, Mary pursued an education and a career, completing her BA at the University of Detroit, and her Master’s of Library Science at the University of Michigan.
 It was while working at the Detroit Gray Branch Library, that Mary met the love of her life, Walt.
 They were married on August 23, 1952, at St. Thomas the Apostle Catholic Church of Detroit.
 Mary was a devoted, doting wife and the couple was blessed with seven wonderful children.
 During Walt’s retirement, they traveled the world as he worked as a Volunteer Executive with the International Executive Service Corps and Mary taught English as a second language; they loved to travel, meet new people and learn about their cultures.

-To send flowers in memory of Mary G. Szczesiul (Sznaider), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary G. Szczesiul (Sznaider), please visit our Heartfelt Sympathies Store.

 Mary was a great reader and lover of books, with a penchant for mysteries and detective fiction.
 She was also a writer herself, keeping notebooks and journals of her thoughts, as well as fragments and quotes from things she read or encountered in her daily life.
 Through these notebooks and fragments her children caught occasional glimpses of the rich interior life that was hers.